hazavi/capybara-gpt/START_HERE.md

 # 📖 Start Here!

-Welcome!
-This is a **RAG Chatbot** - upload your documents and chat with them using AI that runs 100% locally on your computer.
+Welcome to **CapybaraGPT** - Your private ChatGPT alternative that runs 100% locally on your computer!

+💬 **Chat about anything** - Ask questions, get coding help, brainstorm ideas 📄 **Analyze documents** - Upload PDFs/TXT/MD files and ask questions about them 🔒 **Complete privacy** - Everything stays on your machine, no cloud, no tracking

 ## 🎯 What You Need to Know